michaelkopp/sriyantra/README.md

 with read/write access to a working folder, a sandboxed Linux shell, and a browser.

-The viewer was written over a long series of sessions; the paper, the figures, the GeoGebra files and the solver formulations were produced in one.
 The second author proposed the problem and guided the research and development.

-Every quantitative claim in the paper is checked against the construction by a script rather than asserted from memory.

 ## Licence